solana-labs/solana-program-library/docs/src/token.md

 The recipient must provide their main wallet address to the sender.
 The sender
 then:
-1. Derives the associated token account for the recipient using `spl_associated_token_account::get_associated_token_address`
+1. Derives the associated token account for the recipient
 1. Fetches the recipient's associated token account over RPC and checks that it exists.
-1. If the recipient's associated token accountdoes not exist, the sender wallet may choose to first fund the recipient's wallet at their expense
+1. If the recipient's associated token account does not exist, the sender wallet may choose to first fund the recipient's wallet at their expense
 1. Use `TokenInstruction::Transfer` to complete the transfer.

 ### Registry for token details